HTTP-RPC/Lima/README.md

 * `LMTableViewHeaderFooterView` - extends `UITableViewHeaderFooterView` to automatically pin content to edges
 * `LMCollectionViewCell` - extends `UICollectionViewCell` to automatically pin content to edges

 Finally, Lima adds initializers to common UIKit views and controls to simplify their declaration in a view hieararchy.
-For example, the following code creates an instance of `LMColumnView` containing a `UIImageView` and a `UILabel`:
+For example, the following Swift code creates an instance of `LMColumnView` containing a `UIImageView` and a `UILabel`:

 ```swift
 let columnView = LMColumnView(